aaruff/LabManager/README.md

 ------------------
 Java 1.6

-Windows Installation
+Installation: Windows
 ------------------
 1. Create the "LabRemote" folder on the C drive of the server (C:\LabRemote).
-1. Download the [Server](https://github.com/downloads/aaruff/AppRemoteServer/Remote-Server.zip) app and unzip it in the C:\LabRemote directory.
+2. Download the [Server](https://github.com/downloads/aaruff/AppRemoteServer/Remote-Server.zip) app and unzip it in the C:\LabRemote directory.
 3. Add the program names, path, and arguments to the "application_info.txt" configuration file.
 The above file will be used by the server to locate the program to execute on the client computers.